 VeraSafe has been appointed as BritePool’s representative in the European Union for data protection matters, pursuant to Article 27 of the GDPR.
 In addition to the contact mechanisms referenced herein, VeraSafe can be contacted on matters related to the processing of personal data.
 To make such an inquiry, please contact VeraSafe using this contact form: https://www.verasafe.com/privacy-services/contact-article-27-representative or via telephone at: +420 228 881 031.

 Unit 3D North Point House

 North Point Business Park

 If you have questions about your rights, BritePool’s processing of your personal data or our privacy policies, or you wish to change your contact or account information, you may contact us by emailing firstname.lastname@example.org.

 Should you wish to exercise any of your GDPR rights, please contact us by email at email@example.com.

 You can also reach us by mail at: BritePool, Inc., 444 New England Avenue, Winter Park, FL 32789, Attn.: GDPR Request.
-We will respond to you without undue delay and otherwise within thirty (30) days.
+We will respond to you promptly and within thirty (30) days.
 If we do not comply with any of your requests, BritePool will inform you of our decision and the reasons for the same.
 If you wish to pursue said request further, you have the right to make a complaint to the ICO or another supervisory authority and/or seek to enforce your rights through judicial remedy.